justmoon/node-foundationdblayers/README.md

 - date = 4
 - arrays = 5
 - objects = 5
+- NULL = 6

 The library only supports integers between the values of -9007199254740993 and 9007199254740991 because these are the limits of what javascript can handle with precision.
-If you need to support values larger or smaller, turn to one of the bigint/bigdecimal libraries and convert the values to strings before storing int the library.
+If you need to support values larger or smaller, turn to one of the bigint/bigdecimal libraries and convert the values to strings before storing in the library.

 Decimals are stored as string buffers and then are converted to floats when extracted.